1st Experience¶

 Representing crystallised skin from the cold water that freezes into solid ice.
 Starting from the feet, spreading across the legs.

-This dress is designed to ensure that the stretchy knit fabric hugs the body closely while maintaining flexibility for movement and comfort.
-It draws inspiration from 1920s dropped-waist dresses with a modern interpretation.
+This sleeveless dress is designed to ensure that the stretchy knit fabric hugs the body closely, while still allowing for movement and comfort.
+With a drooping silhouette that resembles the appearance of wetness, it evokes a sense of isolation—a kind of human cocoon.

 For the prototype, I began by draping the fabric on a mannequin to directly develop the foundational ideas for the pattern–no armholes, a draped neckline, two front pockets with darts, a dropped waistline, a short skirt, and a strap for fastening the dress.